-Not to worry, you can become a pro gardener in no time with a few easy tips.
+Not to worry, you can become a pro gardener in no time with our amateur’s guide to gardening.
 Start with the basics and then get into more advanced gardening techniques, and your garden will be blooming before you know it.

 This part’s easy, because you don’t need to actually do any gardening.
 It’s as simple as going to your nearest gardening shop or nursery, buying a few products, and placing them strategically.
 You don’t need green fingers for this step!
 A cute little bench can brighten up your garden and make it more welcoming.
 You can also add some stepping stones or even larger outdoor planters to make your garden more aesthetically pleasing.